engraving-challenges/main/5-editing-workflow.md

 #### On/off Operations

-Now you can perform "on/off" operations, like manually switching steam directions, breaking beams, hiding unwanted rests etc. (adjusting placement of elements is *not* an "on/off operation).
+Now you can perform "on/off" operations, like manually switching stem directions, breaking beams, hiding unwanted rests etc. (adjusting placement of elements is *not* an "on/off operation).